 13. Your right to lodge a complaint

 Whilst we seek to directly resolve any complaints about how we handle personal data, you also have the right to lodge a complaint with the Information Commissioner’s Office at the contact details below:

 Information Commissioner’s Office

-This privacy statement was last updated on 24 May 2018.
+This privacy statement was last updated on 11 February 2019.